By Vexen Crabtree 2006 Jul 11

 What had happened is that God had a rule: That David was not allowed to 'number' Israel.
 But, for some reason, David went ahead and did so.
 As a result, God punished them all for breaking his rule.
 But, it is very telling when we examine the preceding verse: Who inspired David to count Israel's fighting men?

 In one copy of the story, we are told Satan told David to do so.
 In the other, it was God.
 How can this be?
 It is because in the Old Testament, Satan and God are the same being.
 Satan in the Old Testament is merely the face that God puts on when it is testing its people.
 "The anger of the Lord" is Satan.
+Another example is 1 Timothy 1:20, where God mentions "Hymenaeus and Alexander; whom I have delivered unto Satan, that they may learn not to blaspheme".
+Satan isn't a being that freely chose to reject God; it is a hidden part of God, that God uses as a tool so it doesn't have to sully its own name.
 It was common in old religions (Hinduism, Roman religions, etc) for gods to have multiple faces, each associated with different emotions.
 In the Christian Bible, Satan is God.
-It is not just the Old Testament that contains such revealing truths, the New Testament tells the same story:

 The Old Testament describes God as angry, fearsome, destructive and vengeful.
 In continual deviance from what a good god would do, and feel, the God of the Old Testament sometimes repents of its own actions and thoughts.
 How can a god that knows everything, and is never wrong, repent?
 How can a good god even have evil thoughts, let alone do evil actions?